 This corresponds to Computer Aided Design, seen from the primitive optics that we saw in the 80's.
 For those times, the priorities were to take the technical drawing that was already done in sets of plans, to digitized layers.
 We recall as examples the birth of AutoCAD and Microstation in these times, which without detracting from their gigantic step, did nothing but Drawings; their extensions said so (Drawing DWG, Design DGN).
 Perhaps the only software that was already visualizing beyond that was ArchiCAD, which since 1987 spoke of Virtual Building, with the contempt of being of Hungarian origin in years of the cold war.
 Also within this stage includes the management of non-georeferenced data from other applications related to project management, for example Budgets, Planning, legal management, etc.

 BIM Level 1 (2D, 3D).

 This happens in the past decade, in the maturity of the workspace that can already be called 2D.
-The construction in 3D space also begins, although in its primitive stages, we can remember how tedious it was to do it with AutoCAD R13 and Microstation J. There was a three-dimensional work visualization, but they were still vectors made up of arcs, nodes, faces and groupings of these.
-In the case of AutoDesk, versions like SoftDesk integrated concepts such as surfaces from AutoCAD 2014, with which road designs and spatial analysis were made, but everything was behind a black box that solutions like EaglePoint did more «colorful«.
-Microstation already included Triforma, Geopack and AutoPlant under a similar logic, with spatial links of type engeneering-links without consensus standardization.
+Construction in 3D space also begins, although in its primitive stages, we can remember how tedious it was to do it with AutoCAD R13 and Microstation J. There was a three-dimensional visualization of the work, but they were still vectors made up of arcs, nodes, faces and groupings of these.
+In the case of AutoDesk, versions like SoftDesk integrated concepts such as surfaces from AutoCAD 2014, with which road designs and spatial analysis were made, but everything was behind a black box that solutions like EaglePoint did more “colorful“.
+Microstation already included Triforma, Geopack and AutoPlant under a similar logic, with engeneering-links-type spatial links without consensus standardization.

 This decade, even though the standardized Models and Objects concept did not exist, there is in fact a somewhat forced integration with the third-party solutions acquired for AEC, which includes Architecture, Construction, Geospatial, Industry, Manufacturing and Animation.